Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Introduction

 \subsection{Bijection for 2D simple walks}

 A lattice model is said to be \emph{simple\/} if the step set consists of all of the elementary vectors and their negatives.
 In two dimensions, the steps correspond to the compass directions, that we denote $N, E, S, W$.
-Our first main result is the following Theorem, which is proved in Section~\ref{sbs:mainOsc}. \begin{theorem} There exists an explicit bijection (preserving the length) between simple axis-walks of even length staying in the first octant, and simple excursions staying in the first quadrant. \end{theorem} As announced in the introduction, our strategy uses open arc diagrams to turn the simple axis-walk of length $2n$ into a decorated excursion.
-This is then transformed to a simple walk of length $2n$ in the tilted quadrant $\{(x,y): x\geq 0, \ |y|\leq x\}$ starting and ending at $(1/2,1/2)$, and finally mapped to a pair of Dyck paths of respective lengths $2n$ and $2n+2$.
+Our first main result is the following Theorem, which is proved in Section~\ref{sbs:mainOsc}. \begin{theorem} There exists an explicit bijection (preserving the length) between simple axis-walks of even length staying in the first octant, and simple excursions staying in the first quadrant. \end{theorem}

+As announced in the introduction, our strategy uses open arc diagrams to turn the simple axis-walk of length $2n$ into a decorated excursion.
+This is then transformed to a simple walk of length $2n$ in the tilted quadrant $\{(x,y): x\geq 0, \ |y|\leq x\}$ starting and ending at $(1/2,1/2)$, and finally mapped to a pair of Dyck paths of respective lengths $2n+2$ and $2n$.
 These are known~\cite{CoDuVi86,Bern07} to be in bijection with simple excursions of length $2n$ in the quadrant.
+This chain of bijections is illustrated by Figure~\ref{fig:th1}.

-Compare this to the following result recently proved by Elizalde: \begin{theorem}[Elizalde~\cite{Eliz15}] There exists an explicit bijection (preserving the length) between simple walks staying in the first octant and ending on the diagonal, and simple excursions staying in the first quadrant. \end{theorem} In Section~\ref{sec:SchWd} we provide an alternative proof of Theorem~\ref{thm:eliz} using Schnyder woods.
-Note that Theorem~\ref{thm:MainSimple} and~\ref{thm:eliz} together yield a bijection for simple walks of length $2n$ staying in the octant, mapping those ending on the $x$-axis to those ending on the diagonal.
+Compare Theorem ~\ref{thm:MainSimple} to the following result recently proved by Elizalde: \begin{theorem}[Elizalde~\cite{Eliz15}] There exists an explicit bijection (preserving the length) between simple walks staying in the first octant and ending on the diagonal, and simple excursions staying in the first quadrant. \end{theorem} In Section~\ref{sec:SchWd} we provide an alternative proof of Theorem~\ref{thm:eliz} using Schnyder woods.
+Note that Theorems~\ref{thm:MainSimple} and~\ref{thm:eliz} together yield a bijection for simple walks of length $2n$ staying in the octant, mapping those ending on the $x$-axis to those ending on the diagonal.
 This answers an open question of Bousquet-M\'elou and Mishna~\cite{BoMi10}.

 Moreover, in Section~\ref{sec:young} we give an extension for dimension $k\geq 1$ of the aforementioned bijection between simple axis-walks in the octant and simple walks from $(\frac 1 2, \frac 1 2)$ to itself in the tilted quadrant.
 This yields a new bijective connection between standard Young tableaux of height at most $2k$ and simple excursions in the $k$-dimensional Weyl chamber of type D.